Our Gallery

 Strictly regulated at both the Federal and Provincial level.

-When done correctly, aquaculture also significantly reduces the pressure on wild fish stocks and also has no byproduct catch.
+When done correctly, aquaculture significantly reduces the pressure on wild fish stocks and generates no byproduct catch.
 Aquaculture also contributes to environmental sustainability by sequestering nutrients and helping clean the water.
-Further, waste that is produced is used for fertilizer and food for other marine life adding to the long term health of the oceans.
+Furthermore, the waste produced is used as fertilizer and food for other marine life, adding to the long-term health of the oceans.